iswariya1995/Serverless-Data-Ingestion-Pipeline-AWS-/README.md

 ### Features

 - Lambda execution logs
 - Error tracking
 - Metric filters
 - Alarms for failed executions

 ---

 ## Optional Enhancements

-Potential improvements for production environments:
+Potential improvements for production:

-- File validation before database insertion
+- Validate files before inserting into the database
 - Support for JSON or XML data formats
-- Use AWS Secrets Manager for database credentials
+- Use **AWS Secrets Manager** for database credentials
-- Use AWS Step Functions for workflow orchestration
+- Orchestrate workflows using **AWS Step Functions**
-- Implement CI/CD deployment pipelines
+- Implement CI/CD pipelines
-- Infrastructure as Code using Terraform or CloudFormation
+- Infrastructure as Code using **Terraform** or **CloudFormation**

 ---